Inappropriate or offensive content

 What you need to know

 A vast amount of content on the internet is not appropriate for children or young people some of it may be offensive, upsetting or even illegal.
 As children and young people become more active online, there is an increased possibility they will come across inappropriate content.
 This can range from mild bad language to extreme illegal graphic videos.
-Children may come across this content accidentally or intentionally through search engines or by using apps/websites before they reach the recommended age.
+Children may come across this content accidentally or intentionally through search engines or by using apps or websites before they reach the recommended age.
 Even news content such as war imagery may be distressing to some children or young people.

-Ofcom reported that 30% of 8-15 year-olds in Wales say they have seen worrying or nasty content online (Children and parents: media use and attitudes report 2021).
+Ofcom reported that 32% of 8-17 year-olds in Wales say they have seen worrying or nasty content online (Children and parents: media use and attitudes report 2024).

 Offensive or upsetting content such as online abuse or threats, self-harm or suicide content or unwanted sexual advances can be reported to Report Harmful Content.